GiladLeef/BitForces/README.md

 # BitForces - Wallet.dat Team-work Cracking
-This is a team-work project for cracking lost passwords wallet.dat files.
+This is a distributed team-work project for cracking lost passwords wallet.dat files.
 We use Passware, not Hashcat. sharing the profits equally.

 * If anyone got good wallets, DM me at https://t.me/GiladLeef